-- 2. The command output a string of "IDs." - Only select a target, which is reported for all systems. - ° The string is the identifier for the MIGRATIONTARGET of the other command.
+- 2. The command output a string of "IDs." - Only select a target, which is reported for all systems. - The string is the identifier for the MIGRATIONTARGET of the other command.

-Thespacecmdsub-commandssystem_scheduleproductmigrationandsystem_listmigrationtargetsare looping over all systems thatare part of the group.
+Thespacecmdsub-commandssystem_scheduleproductmigrationandsystem_listmigrationtargetsareloopingsystems that are part of the group.

 If there are 100 systems in the group, you will see 100 actions scheduled.